 The Cornell note-taking method was first developed by Walter Pauk, director of Cornell University’s Reading and Study Skills Center.
-Walter Pauk started advocating for the Cornell note-taking system in his book “How to Study in College” in 1962 and since then, the technique has become a milestone in note-taking and extends far beyond the Cornell campus.
+Walter Pauk started advocating for the Cornell note-taking system in his book “How to Study in College” in 1962 (currently on its 11th edition).
+Since then, the technique has become a milestone in note-taking and extends far beyond the Cornell campus.

-Put simply, the Cornell method of note-taking involves dividing a note paper into three unequal sections: a cue/questions column, note column, and a summary area.
+Put simply, the Cornell note-taking method involves dividing a note paper into three unequal sections: a cue/questions column, a note column, and a summary area.
 This is similar to the split-page note-taking method, but is both more specific in its format and adds additional guidance for how to approach the note-taking.

-The method is flexible enough to suit just about any context, as long as you follow the key principles highlighted in this article.
+The method is flexible enough to suit just about any context as long as you follow the fundamental principles highlighted in this article.
 Also, here’s a short video about Cornell Notes from Cornell’s Learning Strategies Center (LSC) if you’d like to see some material straight from the source.

 Before we get into the step-by-step process of the Cornell note-taking method, let’s examine some data from students enrolled in Cornell’s free “Note-Taking Strategies” course module.

-As part of the course module, students are asked how they use their notes post-lecture, and how they wish they were using their notes.
+As part of the course module, students are asked how they use their notes post-lecture and how they wish they were using them.
 You’ll notice some stark differences between the two answers.